bark4mark/vagrant-simple-apache/README.md

 - vagrant up
 - port 80 is shared with 80 on the host (Needs root on linux)
 - html files go in /shared/html
+- php support for apache has been added